victorcastro/docs/docs/conversation/conversation.md

 ```

 #### Support for Basic Authentication
-The Conversation API also supports Basic Authentication for testing purposes.
-The recommendation is to use the OAuth2 authentication flow, as described above.
-Also note that that calls, authenticated via Basic Authentication, are heavily rate-limited.
+It is also possible to use Basic Authentication to authenticate towards the Conversation API.
+The recommendation is to the OAuth2 flow, as described above, for increased security and throughput.
 The **username** and **password** correspond to the **client_id** and **client_secret** obtained when creating an **Access Key**.
 See below for an example of how to authenticate towards the Conversation API using Basic Authentication.

 ```console
 curl https://eu.conversation.api.sinch.com/v1beta/projects/<Project ID>/apps --user <client_id>:<client_secret>